cwkosman/cherin-food-blog/content/recipes/cheesy-mushroom-onion-biscuits.md

 ---
 Preheat oven to 425°F with rack just above center.
 Line backing sheet with parchment paper.

 Heat 1 Tbsp. butter in skillet over medium-high heat.
-Chop onion (1/4).
+Chop onion.
 Finely slice mushrooms (150g), about the thickness of bacon, and then coarsely chop.

 Add onion to skillet and cook until translucent but not browned.
 Then add mushrooms, salt (1 Tsp.) and an additional Tbsp. of butter.
 Mix so that butter coats mushrooms fully, turning mushrooms infrequently with spatula.
 Feel free to add more butter and salt as they cook  to add flavour.